-National Skills Qualification Framework – NSQF is a quality assurance framework that aims at bridging the demand-supply gap for skilled workforce in different industry sectors in India.
+National Skills Qualification Framework – NSQF is a competency-based quality assurance framework that aims at bridging the demand-supply gap for skilled workforce in different industry sectors in India.
 It strives to ensure various interoperable quality standards for progression and upward mobility through formal and informal education and training by mapping different levels of knowledge, skills and aptitude with requirements to successfully perform on the job.
 When implemented well, NSQF can go a long way in removing the stigma attached to vocational education and training by promoting a culture of credit transfers and other modes of recognizing and rewards accomplishments in vocational streams.

 ”All you wanted to know about…” is a knowledge series on skill development and employment brought to you by LabourNet Services India Pvt Ltd in partnership with National Skills Network (NSN).